 Read on, be inspired, and join us on the inside so you can take your own work further.
 Enjoy!

-By Shane’s Inner Circle member: Gabe Sheets
+By Filmmakers Academy member: Gabe Sheets

 Directing: An Art of Insecurity

-Director Gabe Sheets directing Lead Actor, Scott Michael Dunn, and Actor, Richard Louis Ulrich, while they rehearse a scene before shooting.
+Director Gabe Sheets directs Lead Actor, Scott Michael Dunn, and Actor, Richard Louis Ulrich, while they rehearse a scene before shooting.
 In the background, Director of Photography, Austin McCardie, stands by with the Steadicam.

 I rushed into the gas station bathroom as if it were the scene we had just filmed yesterday for my movie.
-It’s June 1st, 2017, the second day of principal photography on the second short film I’ve written and directed, Fugue.
+It’s June 1st, 2017, the second day of principal photography on the second short film I’ve written and directed Fugue.
 Things are not going well, and unfortunately, the sun isn’t a light your grips can control.

 Moments earlier, I asked my 1st Assistant Director, Wyatt Weed, if I can take a second.
 The stress is building, and I know I am going to crack, which is something I certainly didn’t want to do in front of the entire crew.
 We are currently shooting an exterior scene at a gas station in the middle of nowhere.